Darioaromero/darioaromero.github.io/index.md

 I am an applied economist focusing on **political economy, economic history, and development**.
 My research explores the complex interactions between political and economic institutions and their impact on development outcomes, particularly in Latin America and the United States.
 {: style="text-align: justify;"}

-My work investigates the effects of external shocks—such as violence, media influence, and foreign military policies—on social behavior and institutional outcomes.
-I utilize quasi-experimental designs and rigorous econometric techniques to provide causal evidence on how historical events and political dynamics shape societal development.
+My research examines the effects of external shocks such as violence, media influence, and foreign policies on social behavior and institutional outcomes.
+I use quasi-experimental designs to provide evidence on how historical events and political dynamics shape societal development.
 {: style="text-align: justify;"}

 Prior to joining PHBS, I held research and policy roles at Universidad del Rosario, J-PAL LAC, the IADB, and NYUAD.
 I hold a **Ph.D. in Economics from Columbia University**, and an M.A. and B.A. from Universidad de los Andes.